ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/quality_checks.md

 ## regions: verify that files have correct number of regions (passed)

 ## check for zeros, NAs, Infs in all files
-1. found a few non-concerning NAs (small islands with no population)
+1. Found a few non-concerning NAs (small islands with no population)
-1. florida (USA.10) 2020, missing q50 value in the extracted data, need to further check what caused it
+1. Florida (USA.10) 2020, missing q50 value in the extracted data
+## action
+Need to investigate why florida 2020 is missing

 ## check percentage gdp is always <1
-1. i then realized that this is not necessarily true, but did find a few weird q50 files with abnormally large values. this is found to be cause by a bug in the load median package, and fixed now.
+1. I then realized that this is not necessarily true, but did find a few weird q50 files with abnormally large values. this is found to be cause by a bug in the load median package, and fixed now.

 # Check that the actual values are extracted and calculated correctly
-## check kwh and gj conversion (passed)
+## Check kwh and gj conversion (passed)
-## compare values with raw projection output (to be done)
+## Compare values with raw projection output (to be done)

 # Extraction code and checking code review - Emile (time needed: less than a day)